GeorgePimpleton/yagr-pw5e-petzold/README.md

 A lot has changed since then, including the underlying core Windows API technology and programming philosophy.
 This repository is an attempt to update the code to modern coding practices, while still retaining the Desktop programming idea.

 A newer edition (6th) was published that was targeted for newer WinAPI technologies, devices other than desktop PCs and Windows 8.
-Using XAML and C#.
+Using XAML and C#, with several examples rewritten in C++.
 The 5th Edition was the last to be pure C based.

+Many programmers learned Windows programming using these books, and are still used as a decent start for learning.

 ## Changes to sources
 Win9X was a hybrid OS that combined 16-bit functionality with 32-bit.
 WinNT was pure 32-bit.
 16-bit functions are ANSI, 32-bit are now classified as Unicode.
 Modern Windows is now pure Unicode, running on both 32- and 64-bit CPUs.
 The two biggest changes I make are: